dtip/steamroller/README.md

     ===> Compiling steamroller
     <Steamroller Output>

+### CI Check

+To check that code is properly formatted as part of your CI:

+    $ rebar3 steamroll --check

+The exit code will be non-zero if the code has not been formatted before being committed.

 ## Configure

 Steamroller comes with sensible default configuration.
 If you want, you can configure the line